Subdomain Creation Guide and Tips

-When you register a domain name most hosting/domain providers provide you with free sub domains.
-Some (like Bluehost) actually proved unlimited sub domains, but all hosting providers provide enough sub domains for normal use.
-But what is a subdomain and what is it used for?
+When you register a domain name, most hosting/domain providers provide you with free subdomains.
+Some (like Bluehost) provide unlimited subdomains, but all hosting providers provide enough for normal use.
+But what is a subdomain, and what is it used for?
 See a guide and tutorial with subdomain creation tips.

 Usage Examples and Motivation

 These are just some of the possibilities, and this distinct nature of subdomains makes them perfect for creating new websites that appear as though their addresses are original.
-The idea of the subdomain creation guide is to use subdomains only when you have enough content to populate each of them.
-Or, alternatively, when you have content or parts of your business that deserve a space of their own — for example, Nike has a whole separate section devoted to careers at jobs.nike.com.
+The idea of the subdomain creation guide is to use them when you have enough content to fill each one.
+Or alternatively, when you have content or parts of your business that deserve a space of their own — for example, Nike has a separate section devoted to careers at jobs.nike.com.

-Overall, using subdomains in situations such as the above makes things clearer for the visitor.
+Overall, using subdomains in situations like the above clarifies things for the visitor.
 For instance, they’ll know that store.YOURDOMAIN.com is where they can purchase your products.
-Lastly, when you no longer need the subdomain, you can just shut it down with a couple of clicks and redirect all traffic to your primary domain.
+Lastly, when you no longer need the subdomain, you can just shut it down with a few clicks and redirect all traffic to your primary domain.

-Once you have a standard domain name registered, there are two parts to the process of creating a new subdomain: Coming up with a subdomain that you want to create.
-Enabling it and then redirecting it to a new website of yours (or to a third party).
+Once you have a standard domain name registered, there are two parts to creating a new subdomain: Coming up with a subdomain you want to create.
+Enabling it and then redirecting it to your new website (or to a third party).
 No. 1 is a simpler stage.
-Basically, all you need to do is come up with a short subdomain that fits your purpose.
+Basically, all you need to do is develop a short subdomain that fits your purpose.

-In general, the subdomain can consist of any number of alphanumeric characters (a-z, A-Z, 0-9) and hyphens (permitted if surrounded by other characters or digits), with no spaces.
-But this varies with different domain registrars, so it’s best to double check with yours.
-Alternatively, you can go for one of the popular subdomains, such as the ones mentioned above: Store, blog, languages (such as es), locations (such as Philadelphia), forum, events, community, help, news, and jobs.
+Alternatively, you can choose one of the popular subdomains, like the tips above- Store, blog, languages (such as es), locations (such as Philadelphia), forum, events, community, help, news, and jobs.
 No. 2 can be a bit more tricky.
-That’s because to carry the process through, you not only need to enable the subdomain itself, but also point it somewhere on the web.
+That’s because to carry the process through, you must enable the subdomain and point it somewhere on the web.
 That somewhere can be a section of your existing website.
 The completely new website of yours.
 Third-party website or URL.

 4- Can I point a subdomain to individual content on my current website?
 Yes.
 This is potentially a great way to spotlight your most essential pieces of content.
-Is ‘www’ a subdomain?
+Is ‘www’ a sub?
 Technically, yes.
-But it’s a special type of subdomain that usually points to the exact same website as the main domain name.
+But it’s a special type of sub that usually points to the same website as the main domain name.
 For example, www.visualmodo.com is the same as visualmodo.com.